bgamari/ghc-users-guide/content/all-flags.gen.rst

     Enable :ref:`Applicative do-notation desugaring <applicative-do>`

 ``-XAutoDeriveTypeable``
     As of GHC 7.10, this option is not needed, and should not be used.
 Previously this would automatically :ref:`derive Typeable instances for every datatype and type class declaration <deriving-typeable>`.
-Implies :ghc-flag:`XDeriveDataTypeable`.
+Implies :ghc-flag:`-XDeriveDataTypeable`.

 ``-XBangPatterns``
     Enable :ref:`bang patterns <bang-patterns>`.